AyrA/php-ytstream/README.md

 This application (provided you enable it) makes use of SponsorBlock (SBlock) to cut non-music sections from music videos.

-SBlock operates on a custom license that reauires attribution.
+SBlock operates on a custom license that requires attribution.
 See here for details:

 https://github.com/ajayyy/SponsorBlock/wiki/Database-and-API-License

-### License notes
+### License Notes

 The license no logner apply to you if you: